helps people win back their lives

 Grand Rapids Probation For DUI Charges

-Driving under the influence (DUI) is a serious offense that carries serious consequences.
+Judges do all of this because they believe that driving under the influence (DUI) is an offense that should carry serious consequences.
 If you are caught operating a motor vehicle with a blood alcohol content of .08% or higher, you may be charged with drunk driving and sentenced to penalties such as jail time, community services, fines, and the loss of driving privileges.
 You may also be sentenced to Michigan DUI probation.Length of Probation

 The length of Michigan DUI probation depends on the jurisdiction and the factors involved in the case.
-In the case of a DUI misdemeanor offense, your probation period may range from three months to one year.
+In the case of a DUI misdemeanor offense, your probation period may range from 12-18 months.
+Sometimes, in rare cases, there is no probation, non-reporting probation, or probation period of less than one year.
 If you have prior DUI convictions on your record, or cause an accident while intoxicated, your probation period may be increased.

 You may be ordered to attend drug and alcohol education classes and/or treatment as part of your probation.
 These sentences are intended to deter offenders from driving under the influence in the future.
 Depending on the circumstances surrounding your case, you may also be ordered to abstain from drinking alcohol.Requirements